 Wagyu cattle that are Fullbloods have the highest level of marbling of any beef breed.
 Through its higher marbling, Wagyu beef possesses a higher proportion of monounsaturated fat, compared to other beef.
 According to Tim Crowe, Ph.D., senior lecturer of nutrition at the School of Exercise and Nutrition Sciences at Deakin University in Australia, the monounsaturated fatty acid to saturated fatty acid ratio runs up to three times higher in Wagyu beef than other beef.
 Crowe says half of all marbling in Wagyu is comprised of monounsaturated fats.
 Wagyu beef can therefore be eat in place of other breeds within the recommendations of overall red meat intake as part of a healthy and balanced diet.

 Marbling potential is determined by both genetics and nutrition.
+To attain the highest level of marbling, Wagyu is fed on a diet of straw for roughage and grain for protein and carbohydrates.
 While Wagyu will develop considerable marbling from quality grass feeding, most are feedlot fed on carefully designed rations of straw for roughage and grain for protein and carbohydrates.

-Crossbred Wagyu are fed for 350 – 450 days with the objective of producing Marble Score 5 – 7+, achieving similar carcase weights as Fullbloods but with much greater marbling variability.
+Crossbred Wagyu are fed for 350 – 450 days with the objective of producing marble score 5 – 7+, achieving similar carcase weights as Fullbloods but with much greater marbling variability.